-Everest Base Camp Trekking is definitely the most popular and the most alluring place to go trekking in Nepal.
+The Everest Base Camp is the most popular and the most alluring place to go trekking in Nepal.
 Most people from all over the world flock here to find an escape in the land of the Himalayan mountains.
-The trek leads you through the orgasmic mountain panorama, breathtaking high suspension bridges, the lustful wooden trail, unique wildlife, secluded villages, spiritual monasteries and lets you inhale the well-off Sherpa culture.
-Hike to Everest Base Camp is a whole different world where mountains are not just your soul food and religion but the entire universe, to be precise.
-In the regular Everest base camp itinerary, there are several side trips that you can take to assure an unparalleled experience.
+The trek leads you through orgasmic mountain panorama, breathtaking high suspension bridges, lustful wooden trails, unique wildlife, secluded villages, and, spiritual monasteries.
+And one of the best things that make the Everest Base Camp Trek memorable is the wide variety of side trips available.

 This side trip in the Everest Base Camp Trek route will take you through a part of the old trade route connecting Khumbu to Tibet.
 In stark contrast to its historic importance, you will encounter surprisingly low traffic along this section.
 The few trekkers along this route will be ones who have made their way from the Rolwaling Valley.
 The good thing about this trail is that there are some stunning views, plenty of wildlife and less people.
 You will be walking through pine forests and watch out for Tahrs and Monals along this section.
 Thame is one of the oldest villages in Khumbu.
 Thame monastery is also one of the three oldest monasteries in Khumbu.
 A quick fun fact about Thame is that it is home to Tenzing Norgay who with Sir Ed Hillary was the first person on top of Everest.
 Actually, Thame is kind of great at producing climbers of exceptional abilities.
 It is probably not related, but the Sherpas say Thame has the best potatoes too.